Lake Palo Pinto RV Park

 Check In / Check Out

 RV check-in time is 2:00PM.
 RV check-out time is 12:00PM.
 Early arrival or late check-out must be approved by the park office (Additional fees may apply).
-We require as part of the registration process that all adults 18 and older must provide copy of Driver License.
-Contact park office if after hours check-in is needed (Additional fees may apply).
+We require as part of the registration process that all adults 18 and older must provide a copy of their Driver License.
+Contact the Park office if after-hours check-in is needed (Additional fees may apply).

 Long Term Residents

 RV owners must have insurance on their vehicles and provide proof upon arrival.
 No sub-leasing is allowed.
-All long-term residents must provide park office a 30 day move out notice.
-All residents are responsible for cleanup of their area.
+All long-term residents must provide the park office with a 30-day move-out notice.
+All residents are responsible for the cleanup of their area.
 No clotheslines, freezers, refrigerators, fencing, barriers, or pallets.
 Dog kennels, pens, or dog runs allowed.

 No A/C units installed into windows.
 RV is RVIA certified relating to fire safety and newer RV regulations.
 Awnings in good condition.
 No tarp is being used to cover a bad roof.
 The exterior doesn’t look poorly maintained.
 Minor damage, decals peeling off, and so forth might be passable if not paired with more significant RV appearance issues.